mirima2/other_products_guidelines/docs/source/field_repository.rst

 .. _oas:repository:

-6. Repository (M)
+6. Repository (R)
 ====================

 ``datacite:publisher``

-A software repository is a storage location from which software can be retrieved.
+A repository is a storage location from which the research product can be retrieved.

 **Usage Instruction**

-This element contains the name of the software repository.
+This element contains the name of the research product repository.

 **Example**